 Michele Kaschub, Music, Student participation in NAME Eastern Division Conference

-Mark Swanson, Geology, Student research at Schoodic Point
+Mark Swanson, Geosciences, Student research at Schoodic Point

 Tracy Michaud-Stutzman, Husky Harvest